facebook

 Dry Eyes and Tear Film Imbalance

-• Using preservative-free artificial tears regularly
+• Use preservative-free artificial tears on a routine basis.

-• Running a humidifier in dry environments
+• Run a humidifier in your dry environment.

 Contact Lens Irritation

-• Switch to daily disposables if irritation is recurring
+Switch to daily disposables if irritation continues

 Blepharitis and Eyelid Conditions

-• Red, swollen eyelid edges
+• Red swollen eyelid edges

-• A gritty or burning feeling
+• A gritty or burning sensation

-• Itchiness that worsens in the morning
+• Your itchy eyelids - that are often worse in the morning

 Conjunctivitis (Pink Eye)